SoutrikMukherjee/SoutrikMukherjee/README.md

 - **MS in Computer Science** - Harrisburg University
   - Specialization in Machine Learning and Artificial Intelligence

-- **BS in Mechanical Engineering & Robotics** - University of Pennsylvania
+- **MS in Mechanical Engineering & Robotics** - University of Pennsylvania
+  - Focus on Robotics and Computational Engineering

+- **BTech in Industrial Design** - National Institute of Technology Rourkela (Received the highest Cumulative GPA)
   - Focus on Robotics and Computational Engineering

 ## 💼 Skills Breakdown